Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Duration"

-Re-exports all named exports from the "effect/Duration" module as "Duration".
+Re-exports all named exports from the "effect/Duration" module as `Duration`.

 **Signature**